Sajidur Rahman

 Sajidur Rahman (born 30 December 1964) is a Bangladeshi Islamic scholar and educator.
-He is the Secretary General of Hefazat-e-Islam Bangladesh and Co-chairman of Al-Haiatul Ulya Lil-Jamiatil Qawmia Bangladesh, the highest authority of Qawmi Madrasah.
+He is the Secretary General of Hefazat-e-Islam Bangladesh and co-chairman of Al-Haiatul Ulya Lil-Jamiatil Qawmia Bangladesh, the highest authority of Qawmi Madrasah.
 He is also the Senior Vice President of Befaqul Madarisil Arabia Bangladesh, founding principle of Jamia Darul Arkam Al Islamia and Shaykhul Hadith of Jamia Islamia Yunusia.

 Early life

-Sajidur Rahman was born on 30 December 1964, to Bengali Muslim parents Muhammad Ali and Ayesha Begum, in the village of Bedtala in Sarail, Brahmanbaria of Comilla District, East Pakistan.
+Sajidur Rahman was born on 30 December 1964 to Bengali Muslim parents Muhammad Ali and Ayesha Begum in the village of Bertala in Sarail, Brahmanbaria of Comilla District, East Pakistan.
 He completed his primary education from Natai Government Primary School in Brahmanbaria Sadar Upazila.
 In 1973, he was admitted to Yazdham Jamaat of Jamia Islamia Yunusia.
 After 3 years, he was admitted in Islamia Madrasa of Birasar.
 From this madrasa, he won the first place in the central examination of Edaraye Talimia Brahmanbaria, a regional board of education.
 Then he was admitted in Al-Jamiatul Ahlia Darul Ulum Moinul Islam.
 He completed his Dawra-e Hadith (Masters) from this Madrasa in 1984.